Joe Arridy: 2011 posthumous pardon

 Arridy's case is one of a number that received new attention in the face of research into ensuring just interrogations and confessions.
-In addition, the US Supreme Court ruled that capital punishment was unconstitutional for convicted people who are mentally disabled.
+In addition, the U.S. Supreme Court ruled that capital punishment was unconstitutional for convicted people who are intellectually disabled.
 A group of supporters formed the non-profit Friends of Joe Arridy and worked to bring new recognition to the injustice of his case, in addition to commissioning a tombstone for his grave in 2007.

 Attorney David A. Martinez became involved and relied on Robert Perske's book about Arridy's case, as well as other materials compiled by the Friends, and his own research, to prepare a 400-page petition for pardon from Governor Bill Ritter, a former district attorney in Denver.
 Based on the evidence and other reviews, Ritter gave Arridy a full and unconditional pardon in 2011, saying "Pardoning Joe Arridy cannot undo this tragic event in Colorado history, it is in the interests of justice and simple decency, however, to restore his good name."